ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_communication_SOP.md

 >
 > On behalf of the HCA DCP Data Wrangling Team

+### Contributor Matrices and Cell Types

+#### Asking for Matrices from Contributor

+> Dear [name/s of contributor/s],
+>
+> We are also working with CellxGene to wrangle projects with appropriate expression matrices.
+I was wondering if you would be interested in submitting > your analysis files to the [Cellxgene visualization portal](cellxgene.cziscience.com/)?
+>
+> We would require the following, and would create an h5ad object meeting Cellxgene's [schema requirements](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/2.0.0/schema.md).
+> Raw count matrix
+> Cell type annotation
+> Cell-level metadata
+> Embedding (Tsne/umap/spatial coordinates)
+> Normalised count matrix (optional)
+>
+> Please let us know and if you are able to provide the above files, we can work on submitting your project to the Cellxgene visualisation platform.
+> Let us know if you have any questions!

+#### Informing Contributor of Project in HCA-DCP being wrangled to CellxGene

+> Dear [name/s of contributor/s],
+>
+> I am writing about your paper (Cell Types of the Human Retina and Its Organoids at Single-Cell Resolution) which has been published in the HCA Data Portal. (https://data.humancellatlas.org/explore/projects/1dddae6e-3753-48af-b20e-fa22abad125d)
+>
+> We are now wrangling projects with appropriate expression matrices from the HCA DCP to CellxGene.
+I was wondering if you would be interested in submitting your analysis files to the Cellxgene visualization portal?
+>
+> If so, we would need to alter the three .h5ad file provided on Mendeley to comply with Cellxgene's schema requirements.
+>
+> Let me know if you have any questions,
+>
+> On behalf of the HCA DCP

+#### Informing Contributor of PRoject in HCA-DCP already wrangled to CellxGene

+> Dear [name/s of contributor/s],
+>
+> I am writing about your paper [Name of Paper] which has been public in our HCA Data Portal.
+[Link to Paper in Data Portal]
+>
+> As a pilot project, we have wrangled your dataset’s expression matrices to a private collection in the Cellxgene visualisation portal.
+To do this, we have altered your analysis file to comply with Cellxgene’s schema requirements.
+>
+>
+> This is the link to the private collection in CellxGene where you can download and explore the h5ad files.
+Please let us know in the next couple of weeks if there is anything you would like to change or update!
+>
+> Warm regards,
+> Wei Kheng

 ### Spreadsheet and Data upload instructions

 > Dear [name/s of contributor/s],